philippegeyaxa/P4_02_Repository/README.md

 There are also some classes which are used only by tests classes but not by productive code.
 These classes are store in the src/test/testingtools package.

+### Starting App

+When all tests are successful, you are ready to install the software in order to be executed as standalone program.
+For this call the command below and it will prepare a JAR file and let you know its location.

+`mvn install`

+That's it, you can now start the application with the following command (replace <JAR_FILE> with the effective file name):

+`java -jar <JAR_FILE>`

 ## Deployment

-This section will be completed when the production server is available.
+This section will be completed when the first production server is available.